-Likely due to the heavy protein folding capacity required in the pancreas, sXBP1 is present and functional even under physiological conditions (91).
-Targeted deletion of Xbp1 during development results in embryonic lethality (70).
-Liver specific rescue allows mice to survive for a short time postnatal to observe the phenotypic abnormalities that exist in other secretory organs.
-In the pancreas XBP1 deletion leads to incomplete development of acinar cells and as a result undergo apoptosis during development (96).
-Interestingly, XBP1 function is also required for maintenance of the acinar cell phenotype as induced deletion in adult cells leads to widespread apoptosis and regeneration specifically from acinar cells that escaped cre-mediated recombination (68).
+Likely due to the heavy protein folding capacity required in the pancreas, sXBP1 is present and functional even under physiological conditions Targeted deletion of Xbp1 development results in embryonic lethality (71).
+Liver specific rescue allows mice to survive for a short time postnatally to observe the phenotypic abnormalities that exist in other secretory organs.
+In the pancreas Xbp1 deletion leads to incomplete development of acinar cells and as a result undergo apoptosis during development (98).
+Interestingly, XBP1 function is also required for maintenance of the acinar cell phenotype as induced deletion in adult cells leads to widespread apoptosis and regeneration specifically from acinar cells that escaped cre-mediated recombination (69).
 It appears that XBP1 targets several important factors required for acinar cell differentiation including Nr5a2 and Mist1.

-5. Signalling Pathways involved in Pancreatic Development
+V. Signaling Pathways Involved in Pancreatic Development